-Bonnie Brown is an art teacher at Arkansas Connections Academy (ARCA).
+Bonnie Brown is a secondary art teacher at Arkansas Connections Academy (ARCA).
 Ms. Brown just started with ARCA in 2016 but has been teaching since 2013.
 She has a bachelor of art degree in art education from the University of Central Arkansas.
 Her story is below:

 “I started teaching because as a lover of the arts, I always had a sense of respect for the positive relationship with my art teachers growing up.
 They helped foster my raw talent into something I could be proud of, and I wanted to do that for someone else.

 I love teaching at ARCA because I love the curriculum.
 I feel that it is very diverse.
 Students can learn about ancient Egyptian paintings one day and postmodern architecture the next, and have a place to discuss art in the context of current events.
 They get a lot of exposure.

 All the teachers take a genuine interest in their students in both education and well-being.
 Between the ability to work at their own pace and to have individual contact with teachers as necessary, students can tailor their education to their specific needs.